kevinslin/seed-tldr/vault/linux.lastcomm.md

 > Show last commands executed.
 > More information: <https://manpages.debian.org/stable/acct/lastcomm.1.en.html>.

-- Print information about all of the commands in the acct (record file):
+- Print information about all the commands in the acct (record file):

 `lastcomm`